-A simple overlay of grazing allotments with forecasted significant climate change for the decade of the 2050s (Figure 5-20) provides an initial indication of allotments that occur in portions of the ecoregion that are forecasted to experience more intense climate change by 2060.
-Individual grazing allotments occur in areas that span the range from zero to as many as 12 monthly temperature or precipitation variables forecasted to deviate by at least 2 standard deviations from their 20th century mean (Figure 5-20).
+A simple overlay of grazing allotments with forecasted significant climate change for the decade of the 2050s (

+Figure 5-13) provides an initial indication of allotments that occur in portions of the ecoregion that are forecasted to experience more intense climate change by 2060.
+Individual grazing allotments occur in areas that span the range from zero to as many as 12 monthly temperature or precipitation variables that are forecasted to deviate by at least 2 standard deviations from their 20th century mean (

+Figure 5-13).
 Again these variables include maximum temperature, minimum temperature, and total precipitation variables for each of 12 months.
-A similar overlay for herd management areas (Figure 5-21) and for areas prioritized for biodiversity conservation that are currently outside of designated protected areas (Figure 5-22) shows similar patterns of relatively pervasive, significant climate change by 2060.